10 Dealership Marketing Strategies That Drive Sales

 9. Event-Based Marketing and Sales Events

-Structure your event around a specific hook, a manufacturer incentive, a model-year clearance, or a community tie-in.
-Promote it across every channel two weeks out.
-Follow up every lead your BDC generated during the campaign window.
+Look at what Willowood has driven for dealers running focused event campaigns: 89 units sold for $421,593 gross at Salt Lake City GMC, and 83 units sold for $398,762 at Oklahoma City CDJR.
+Structure your event around a specific hook, whether that’s a manufacturer incentive, a model-year clearance, or a community tie-in.
+Promote across every channel starting two weeks out.
+Follow up every lead your BDC generates during the campaign window.
+All of it matters.

 10. Data-Driven Attribution and Budget Management